-Most tourists who visit Spain will probably not visit this incredibly divers region of Spain as the climate is not as holiday friendly as the more well known southern and island holiday hotspots.
+Most tourists who visit Spain will probably not visit this incredibly diverse region of Spain as the climate is not as holiday-friendly as the more well known southern and island holiday hotspots.
 Visitors who have ventured into the region to explore the hidden treasures will confess to being surprised by this beautiful part of Spain.

 Galicia National Park

 This is a must-see nature reserve for lovers of the great outdoors.
 It is a tremendous area of land and sea that is home to four clusters of islands whose rocky cliffs look onto the Atlantic Ocean and undisturbed beaches that face estuaries.

 Tourists can access the park, situated in Pontevedra, by boat and discover the beauty of amazingly conserved forests and waters.
 Some of the islands are home to archaeological sites and are a great way to find out more about Galicia’s history.

 Gaining access to the Galicia National Park can be done at certain times of the year, usually high season beginning in May.

 The Tower of Hercules

 In the traditional yet modern city of La Coruna there is the famous Tower of Hercules, an ancient lighthouse built by the Romans thousands of years ago.
 The lighthouse is not only a beacon of lights but a symbol of strength and power as it has stood fast over time, not even surrendering to damaging weather or earthquakes.
 This is an impressive feat of Roman engineering that is well worth visiting when travelling to Galicia.